 Terms & Conditions

-Please read these terms and conditions carefully as they are the basis of your contract with me for driving tuition.
+Please read these terms and conditions carefully as they are the basis of your contract with Inspire Driver Training for driving tuition.
 By booking a driving lesson with me, you agree to these terms and conditions and will be asked to electronically sign a copy on your first lesson which you will then be sent via email.

-In these terms and conditions: “I” or “me” refers to Steven King, Driver and Vehicle Standards Agency Approved Driving Instructor, INSPIRE DRIVER TRAINING, 8 Argyll Court, 130 Birchanger Road, London SE255df; and “You” refers to the pupil to receive instruction and training.
+In these terms and conditions: “WE” & "US" refers to any and all Approved Driving Instructors (ADI) or Trainee Driving Instructors (PDI) working in partnership or on behalf of the INSPIRE DRIVER TRAINING GROUP.
+Any reference to "TRAINING MANAGER" or "DIRECTOR" refers to Steven King, Driver and Vehicle Standards Agency Approved Driving Instructor, Director INSPIRE DRIVER TRAINING, 8 Argyll Court, 130 Birchanger Road, London SE255DF; and “You” refers to the pupil to receive instruction and training.

 1. Your Licence and Eyesight

-You must inform me of any medical condition/medication that may affect your ability to drive or obtain/retain eligibility to drive.
+You must inform us of any medical condition/medication that may affect your ability to drive or obtain/retain eligibility to drive.

 1-a.
 Being Fit to Drive

 Please ensure that you present yourself in suitable clothing, particularly practical footwear.
-I reserve the right to refuse driving tuition should I feel it necessary due to the pupils misconduct, ill health or if I believe that you are under the influence of alcohol or drugs (prescribed or illegal).
-If your I believe you are unfit to drive and/or fail to meet any of these conditions, the lesson will be cancelled at your expense.
-I cannot accept responsibility for any injury, loss or damage arising from a driving lesson.
+We reserve the right to refuse driving tuition should I feel it necessary due to the pupils misconduct, ill health or if we believe that you are under the influence of alcohol or drugs (prescribed or illegal).
+If we believe you are unfit to drive and/or fail to meet any of these conditions, the lesson will be cancelled at your expense.
+We cannot accept responsibility for any injury, loss or damage arising from a driving lesson.

 2. Payments and Cancellation